CAI HERO: Drukhshan

 Drukhshan said that in addition to a love of learning, her parents instilled a desire to serve in all their children.

 “My mother really wants me to serve the people,” she said.
 “One should do this because everyone has a need.

 To that end, she hopes to become a doctor.
 “I want to go to medical university.
 If I don’t get accepted, then I’m going to study economics,” she said.
 “But I really want to be a doctor, because being a doctor is very helpful to people who can’t treat their sickness.
 I want to work in Ishkashim or even in Pamir.
 I want to have a foundation so I can treat people without any fees.
 I am going to be there in future.
 I am.”

 She faces hurdles.
 “There is no scholarship for medical studies in Afghanistan,” she said.
 And even now she’s not a big fan of homework, which she will be doing for another decade if she gets into medical school.

 “I hate homework.
 It’s the hardest thing,” she said, laughing.
 “Writing in notebooks is really boring—except for math.”

 But she’s determined.
 She will finish school in December and take university entrance exams in January, she said.
 If she can get a scholarship and study abroad, she’d love to go that route.
 “If not, I will continue my education inside the country.”

-She said education is key to her future, and that of her community.
+She said education is key to her future and that of her community.
 “We are in a very poor community.
 My community people need help, and for myself, I also need help.
 I don’t want to be like this anymore.
 If I have education then I will have my own money and will not be costing everyone else.
-I want to get educated and be responsible about it.
+I want to get educated and be responsible for it.